Nemo me impune lacessit: In the British Isles and Commonwealth

 Union College, University of Queensland, Australia, also adopted the motto.

 The motto also appears on the back collar of Edinburgh Rugby official kit.

 In continental Europe

 In Belgium, the 1st Squadron of the Belgian Air Force bears the motto.

 The motto was also used by the Italian noble family Malacrida, of Como.

 Wilhelm II, German Emperor used the motto in a telegram to Foreign Minister Bernhard von Bülow on 7 November 1897 following the Kiautschou Bay concession, arguing that Chinese aggression towards Catholic missionaries would no longer be tolerated, and would be met with swift military action.

 The motto also appears above the entrance of a gate in Gent (see :nl:Citadel van Gent).

 It was the motto of the Swedish Tre Kronor-class cruiser HSwMS Göta Lejon.

-It's the motto of Smålands Nation in Uppsala.
+It is the motto of Smålands Nation in Uppsala.

-It's the motto of Z-sektionen in Chalmers Tekniska Högskola.
+It is the motto of Z-sektionen in Chalmers Tekniska Högskola.